Hypoglycemia

 - If you are diabetic, take your insulin or other medications as prescribed.

-- Check your blood glucose regularly and adjust your diet or medication accordingly.
+- If you are diabetic, check your blood glucose regularly and adjust your diet or medication accordingly.

 - Know the symptoms of hypoglycemia in order to treat them promptly.